iDrive review: Excellent online backup, sharing, and more

 As of our latest look, iDrive remains the most comprehensive online backup and sharing service we’ve tested.
-It’s not the cheapest, but it’s still affordable and comes with backup clients for nearly every PC and device, and is more than competent at local backup.
+There’s even a separate S3-compatible object storage service called e2. iDrive not the cheapest, but it’s still affordable and comes with backup clients for nearly every PC and device, and is more than competent at local backup.

 The company also provides additional storage for syncing all your devices and PCs, allows sharing of files with anyone, and has the ability to back up to a local drive.
 See how well it compares to the competition in our big online backup roundup.

 Believe it or not, iDrive still offers a free storage plan, which has increased from 5GB to 10GB since our last look at the service.
 As far as we’re aware, it’s the only free repository not associated with a mega corporation (Microsoft, Apple, Google, etc.) still in existence.